sequentech/documentation/docs/advanced-elections/parent-children-elections.md

 We are using the `multipart_tally_plaintexts_append_joiner` pipe to source ballots from the subelections to the virtual election for results consolidation.

+We would want three different versions of the results for Q1:
+1. Q1 Consolidated results of both students and professors.
+2. Q1 Results from students.
+3. Q1 Results from professors.

+The consolidated results for Q1 will appear in `Electoral Process #1`.
+That election (election #1) will also show the results for Q2 and Q3 because we ensured to source ballots for those questions from the sub-elections in which the students and professors voted.

 We could further improve the `Electoral Process #1` election results to contain there all the electoral information and not just consolidated elections.
 We could